+Thank you for your interest in pursuing a medical education at the University of Kentucky College of Medicine.
 Regardless of where you pursue your undergraduate degree, you should contact the premedical advisor at your college or university to help guide your preparation for medical school.

 Medical College Admission Test (MCAT)

 The MCAT is required of all medical school applicants.
 The test assesses mastery of basic concepts in biology, chemistry, and physics, and facility with scientific problem solving and logical reasoning.
 Students applying for medical school admission are strongly advised to take the MCAT in the spring of their junior year in college.
 Also, please be aware that it is the policy of the University of Kentucky College of Medicine to only accept MCAT scores that fall within the previous two years of the current application cycle.
-For the 2018 entering class application cycle, the oldest score accepted is April 2015.
+For the 2019 entering class application cycle, the oldest score accepted is January 2016.
 Learn more about preparing for the MCAT.

 Medical schools seek outstanding, well-rounded students that possess extraordinary interpersonal skills.
 Intelligence, caring for others, integrity and honesty, leadership, reliability, stamina and strongly tested motivation for medicine are necessary personal qualities.
-We recommend that students take time to develop self-health strategies, time-management skills and personal support systems.
+We recommend that students take time to develop self-health strategies, time-management skills, and personal support systems.
 It is important to deal appropriately with pressures of balancing educational or professional demands with personal life.